Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > NCERT Summary: Nationalism in India

 Business Classes:

-• The spread of militant activities, worries of prolonged business disruptions, growing influences of socialism amongst the young Congress forced them not to join the movement.
+• The spread of militant activities, worries of prolonged business disruptions, and growing influences of socialism amongst the young Congress forced them not to join the movement.

 Women: